 As Magento began to explore alternatives, they found no appropriate platforms for use and thought of creating one on their own.
 In 2008, they came up with their first product with an open source license.
 The platform succeeded and its growth led to some of the world’s best companies coming on board.
 The requirements of these companies exceeded those that could be met by Magento’s free edition.
 So, a commercial level product was required and that led Varien (Magento) to provide Magento Enterprise in 2009.

 Varien became Magento in 2010.
 In 2011, Magento introduced its first software as a service (SaaS) offering Magento Go.
-The rest is history and Magento has been the leader among ecommerce platforms for a long time now.
+The rest is history and Magento has been the leader among ecommerce platform for a long time now.
 Full story about Magento can be read here.

 The value and benefits that Magento provides include the following: